PandaTechAM/be-lib-fluent-importer/README.md

  - In RuleFor, you can specify the property of your model, that you want to import.
  - Use the `ReadFromColumn` method to specify the column name in the Excel file, that contains the data for the property.
- - Use the `ReadFromValue` method to specify a constant value for the property.
+ - Use the `WriteValue` method to specify a constant value for the property.
  - Use the `ReadFromModel` method to specify a function, that will be called to get the value for the property.The function takes the model as an argument.
 > If you do not specify any `ReadFrom` method, the library will try to find a column with the same name as the property in the data.
  - Use the `Convert` method to specify a conversion function for the data.
 This function will be applied to the data before it is assigned to the property.